jrhoun/jrhoun.com/content/posts/diy-reys-quarterstaff.md

 ## Paint

 I didn't take too many pictures during this part.
 Sorry.
 Basically I spray painted the entire staff with a base satin black coat (this is the color I had on hand).
 There may have been a better option for base coat color, but I think it turned out well enough.
+Side note, I have very little painting experience, and this was my first attempt to try and produce this kind of effect.

-After waiting 24 hours for the base coat to try, I moved on to opening up my Silver and Copper paints to try and weather the staff.
-I first started with the silver and used a brush to sparingly add color to parts of staff that I could imagine being exposed to the elements.
-This was a lot of detailed work, but still ended up being very satisfying.
+After waiting 24 hours for the base coat to try, I moved on to opening up my silver and copper paints to try and weather the staff.
+I first started with the silver and sparingly brushed small amounts on to the parts of staff that I could imagine being exposed to the elements.
+Mostly did this by trial and error.
+It was also a lot of detailed work, but still ended up being very satisfying.
 I then repeated this process 30 minutes later with the copper paint, which I was hoping would give the appearance of a rustiness to the staff.

 {{< youtube bQIwsM7HESI >}}